WesselvanDam/website/content/portfolio/aegee-leiden-videos/index.md

 ---
 draft: false
 title: 'Promotional Videos for AEGEE'
-slug: 'promotional-videos-aegee'
+slug: 'aegee-leiden-videos'
-date: '2025-03-08'
+date: '2020-07-12'
 publishDate: '2025-03-08'
 summary: I have had various experiences with video editing, and my videos for AEGEE-Leiden are some of my better works.
 keywords: [Video, Editing]
 params:
-  bannerWide:
+  bannerWide: thumbnails-wide.webp
-  bannerTall:
+  bannerTall: thumbnails-tall.webp
-  bannerAlt:
+  bannerAlt: 'A collection of thumbnails of the promotional videos I made for AEGEE-Leiden'
   bannerAbout:
-  endDate: null
+  startDate: null
   location: null
 ---

 During my [board year at AEGEE-Leiden](/career/board-year-at-aegee/), I spent some time during the COVID-19 pandemic creating promotional videos for the association.
 Together with renewing the website, this was part of our effort to improve the online presence of the association.
 Throughout my years as a student, I had already gained some experience with video editing for various projects using Adobe Premiere Pro and sometimes Adobe After Effects.
 I was happy to put these skills to use for AEGEE, and in this post I will share some of the public videos I made.

-## AEGEE-Leiden Introduction
+## AEGEE-Leiden Promotion Reel

 {{< youtube 6ZHEi79xueU >}}